albertaillet/Primer_game/README.md

     (n_heads, n_tails, flips_left), reward, done, info = g.step(action)
 ```

-To use the brower interaction environment you first need to install [FireFox](https://www.mozilla.org/en-US/firefox/new/), [geckodriver](https://github.com/mozilla/geckodriver/releases/) and [Tesseract OCR](https://github.com/tesseract-ocr/tesseract/releases).
+To use the browser interaction environment you first need to install [FireFox](https://www.mozilla.org/en-US/firefox/new/), [geckodriver](https://github.com/mozilla/geckodriver/releases/) and [Tesseract OCR](https://github.com/tesseract-ocr/tesseract/releases).
 You then change the file paths in `game_browser.py` to use your files by changing `geckodriver_path` and `tess.pytesseract.tesseract_cmd`.

 The browser interaction environment can then be used with the same [gym](https://github.com/openai/gym/) API: